The 3 Types of Quality Risk Management Tools and What They Do Best

 • Not suitable for problems with multiple effects

-• Most useful as an input method for subsequent risk management tools
+• Most effective as an input method for subsequent risk management tools

 The fishbone diagram, originally developed by Kaoru Ishikawa in the 1960s, has become a valuable tool for quality management in drug manufacturing and development.
-This diagram is uniquely designed to map out the various steps of a process, pinpoint potential quality control issues, and determine the necessary resources to address any deviations.
-The diagram depicts causal factors as "fish bones" which contribute to the final outcome, represented by the "fish head."
-By utilizing the fishbone diagram, manufacturers can effectively identify and manage potential risks throughout the product lifecycle, leading to improved quality and patient safety.
+It maps potential quality control issues and identifies contributing causal factors, represented as “bones,” that lead to a defined outcome, represented by the “head.”
+By utilizing the fishbone diagram, manufacturers can identify and manage potential risks throughout the product lifecycle.

 Figure 2 – Example of a fishbone diagram